FlorenceHC/laravel_react_test_template/README.md

 ## Optional (Advanced)
-The following features are *not required* but they are a great opportunity to showcase even better your skills.
+The following features are *not required* for the completion of the task but they are a great opportunity to showcase even better your skills.

 #### Caching:
 Implement caching so that for each unique username, the external API is called at most once during a set period (for example, 30 minutes).
 Subsequent requests within this time frame should return cached data.
 Caching could be implemented in the backend, frontend, or both.